Fun Facts About Austria

 Located in Central Europe, Austria is a German-speaking country that is noted for its alpine scenery.
 The landscape is characterized by alpine villages, rugged terrain, and baroque architecture.
 Vienna, which is located on the Danube River, is the capital.
-In this post we are giving you the best Austria interesting facts.
+In this post, we are giving you the best Austria facts.

 A Basic Introduction

 Home to the Hofburg and Schönbrunn Palaces, the city has counted such famous people as Freud, Strauss, and Mozart as its illustrious residents.
 Some of the noteworthy regions of the country include Traunsee Lake and the Bohemian Forest.

 The first Austria fact is that the government of Austria is defined as a Federal parliamentary republic.
 The President is Alexander Van der Bellen and the Chancellor is Christian Kern.
 The Upper House in Parliament is known as the Federal Council while the Lower House is called the National Council.
 Austria joined the European Union on the first of January in 1995.

 Interesting Austria facts #2

 The next Austria fact is that among the population, about 50% of Austrian men are considered overweight, which is considered the highest in the EU.
 However, only 8.6% are considered obese.
 In contrast, approximately 20% of the women are said to be overweight.
 Not only do the men like to eat but Austrians drink liquor that is much more potent as well.
 The definition of a standard drink in Austria is 20 grams of pure ethanol, double the standard amount in other countries in Europe.

 A Home to a Number of Nobel Laureates

 One of the fun facts about Austria is associated with the country’s tendency to win the Nobel Prizes.
 The tally of the prizes makes Austria a leading country in this respect.
 Seven of the prizes have been awarded in physiology or medicine while four have been given in chemistry and three in physics.